Tanvirkhan65/Autocad_electrical_2/README.md

             # strech ladder normal strech command
             # scoot for ladder strech
             # ladder is not component so component move not working need to use normal move
+            ### very important
+            every attributes based work should be done in single line text even autocad making lader with text should be single line text otherwise we cant convert it to autocad electrical ladder logic